paulb00th/galapagos/content/en/about/the-team.md

 **Galapagos Dive Academy** provides excellence in dive safety and instruction, while offering the highest levels of customer service available in the islands.
 Between them, company principals **Claudia** and **Juan-Carlos** bring together more than 35 years of experience as instructors, a wealth of specialist local knowledge, and a real passion for the natural environment.
 Add in the competencies of the others in the team and **Galapagos Dive Academy** provides an unrivalled capability drawing upon more than 50 years of know how!

-Here’ a little detail about those at the heart of the operation..
+Here’ a little detail about those at the heart of the operation...

 ##### Claudia Molina - PADI IDC Staff Instructor and co-owner.